 Signs of a Good Online Reputation

-- Information that backs up what others already know about you: If you’ve sent your resume to a potential employer, or connected with a new contact on LinkedIn, you can bet they will probably check you out on Google.
-Does what you’ve told them about yourself line up with what your online reputation will says?
+If you’ve sent your resume to a potential employer, or connected with a new contact on LinkedIn, you can bet they will probably check you out on Google.
+Does what you’ve told them about yourself line up with your internet reputation?
 It should, or your online reputation may reflect poorly, and negatively influence their opinion of you.

-- Active online participation, contributions as a thought leader: Do you have online accounts — and use them?
-Anyone who Googles you should be able to see that you’re active online, whether it’s on your own blog, Twitter, LinkedIn, or Tumblr.
+Do you have online accounts — and use them?
+Anyone who Googles you should be able to see that you’re active online, whether it’s on your own blog, Twitter, or LinkedIn.
 And that online activity should show that you’re knowledgeable, or at least interested in learning, about your area of expertise.

 Signs of a Bad Online Reputation

 When it comes to online reputation management, knowledge is power.
 Even if your online reputation is not where you’d like it to be, it’s always better to know what you’re up against rather than wonder or ignore the facts.
-If you haven’t Googled yourself in a while — or ever — you may be surprised by what you find.
-Constant Google algorithm changes mean that search engine results are in constant flux, and links that were once buried might now be on top.
+Constant Google algorithm changes mean that search engine results are in constant flux, and articles that were once buried might now be on top.
 Further, new content pops up all the time, so there may be new articles, photos, and social media entries you weren’t aware of before.
-That’s why it’s important to stay on top of your online reputation with regular assessment and monitoring.
+That’s why it’s important to stay on top of online reputation monitoring.
 Doing so can help you identify and address any reputation problems or shortcomings before they spin out of control.

 Steps to Assess Your Online Reputation